In-State and Out-of-State Tuition Classification

 Emancipation

-An emancipated minor is someone under age 23 who demonstrates total financial and residential independence.
+An emancipated minor is an individual under age 23 who demonstrates total financial and residential independence.
 This means the student's parents and all others have entirely surrendered the right to the student's care, custody and earnings, and make no provision for support of any kind.
 Emancipation is very rare; undergraduates under age 23 who do not have a parent domiciled in Colorado are highly unlikely to be classified as a Colorado resident student.

 Students who provide false information to evade payment of out-of-state tuition or who fail to provide timely notice of their loss of in-state eligibility as an emancipated minor are subject to retroactive assessment of out-of-state tuition, as well as disciplinary and legal actions.